 Clear Spring is a newer Part D plan option.
 They are still new but rapidly improving.
 In many cases, it’s hard to find a better plan to cover specific prescriptions.

 The average cost of Medicare Part D plans in Sterling Heights, Michigan

 Special Needs plans

 Special Needs Plans, sometimes referred to as SNPs, are directed toward people with special needs.
 They have options for low-income beneficiaries and those with chronic health conditions.
 While these plans are specifically designed to help people in these situations, they aren’t available in all areas.

 UnitedHealthcare is a well-known and well-respected company that offers Medicare Plan Options.
 They seem to have many options to help low-income beneficiaries and those with chronic health issues.
 AARP partners with UnitedHealthcare in the Medicare market.

 Reliance Health Care is a smaller carrier that offers plans in Michigan.
 As you can see below, they offer a PPO option for Medicare beneficiaries that also have Medicare.
 This will increase the network of providers for beneficiaries in that category.

 Aetna rounds out the top three.
 They are a solid company in the Medicare space.
 As part of the CVS family, it’s no surprise they have many plan options and additional benefits.

-How to Sign Up for Supplemental Medicare in Sterling Heights, Michigan
+How to sign up for Medicare plans in Sterling Heights, Michigan

 Signing up for a Michigan Medicare plan can be confusing for many.
 You’re not alone.
 Fortunately, we can help make it simple.
 Our Licensed Insurance Brokers can assist in educating you about your options.
 Helping you check your prescriptions and doctors.